HOW LONG IS THE COHOS TRAIL?

 WHAT IS THE MOST RECENT MAP AND GUIDEBOOK?

 The Cohos Trail Guidebook and data books in our online store are always the most recent editions.
 The 4th Edition guidebook is sold through Amazon.
 Bondcliff Books distributes it as well on their website and through local shops.
-The 2017 Edition Cohos Trail Map is the most current map, although a new edition is going to print in Spring 2020.
+The 2020 Edition Cohos Trail Map is the most current map.

 ARE THE MAP, GUIDEBOOK, AND DATABOOKS AVAILABLE IN NEW HAMPSHIRE STORES?